kmurph73/doctests-via-ava/README.md

 `npm install doctests-via-ava -D` or `yarn add doctests-via-ava -D`

+make sure you have ava installed as well:

+`npm install ava -D` or `yarn add ava -D`

 ### Usage

 Write your comments in normal JS Doc format, but instead of using `@example` use `@doctest` or `@doctests` (either/or), followed by a JS code block of your ava test, EG: